zachvalenta/jvns.ca/source/_posts/2016-08-31-asking-questions.markdown

 Investigating performance problems has taught me about [Java garbage collection](http://jvns.ca/blog/2016/04/22/java-garbage-collection-can-be-really-slow/) and [TCP_NODELAY](http://jvns.ca/blog/2015/11/21/why-you-should-understand-a-little-about-tcp/) and a bunch of other things.

-And then often if I tell someone a performance story, they will tell me their stories and I'll learn sometihng new!
+And then often if I tell someone a performance story, they will tell me their stories and I'll learn something new!

 ### partial answers = amazing